gleesonm1/PetThermoTools/docs/youtube.rst

-Example pyMELTScalc calculation for a Petrolog3 fractionation path
+Example PetThermoTools calculation for a Petrolog3 fractionation path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This video shows how to perform SCSS and SCAS calculations for a Petrolog3 fractionation path